 French tourist offices are fairly plentiful and provide excellent local maps and guides for the area.
 Mostly, the staff were helpful and friendly - we only experienced a couple of grumpy people.

 Tip: when asking for directions, from anyone: be alert for 'French Kilometres'.
 You may be told the distance to go, but as a rule of thumb, double it.
 We might be told that our chambre d'hote was one kilometre out of town, and five km later, just as we thought we were hopelessly lost, we would arrive.

-The language: It goes without saying that one cannot practically attempt a trip into the French countryside without knowing a few words of French.
+The language: One cannot practically attempt a trip into the French countryside without knowing a few words of French.
 Our hosts, especially the older ones in the countryside, often did not have a word of English.
-Even if the chambres d'hotes advertised 'English spoken' we surmised the more venerable hosts last spoke English during high school.
+Even if the chambres d'hotes advertised 'English spoken' the more venerable hosts probably last spoke English during high school.
 Despite the communication barrier, we were in general blown away by the friendliness and helpfulness of French people.
 Many people we met went out of their way to help us when we needed it.

 Previously, we relied heavily on the 'Gites de France' network of chambres d'hotes.
-Each region publishes a book or map, although this is limiting if the book only covers one department, which you could cycle through in a day.
-We would consult the guide and (before we spoke enough French) ask our hosts to phone ahead for us.
 Nowadays, many owners are delisting due to the cost.
 Therefore many chambres d'hotes are only listed with the local office du tourisme.